VishnuVNairCodes/head-breeze/README.md

 ## Head Breeze
-Head Breeze is your modern note taking app that helps you manage your daily tasks and workflow in an efficient and modern way
+Head Breeze is a modern note taking app that helps you create and manage your notes efficiently with ease

 ## Tech Stack
 - React JS